rodrigojcmello/kiskadee/packages/react/src/components/Button/README.md

 - **Secondary / Help / Info** are states that can be found in some UI kits or Design Systems, but in general they are even less used than the warning state, for these cases it is recommended to create a new theme and override it in scope  of the button.
 If any of these states become popular, we will review their adoption in the standard states.
+- **Minimum width** - not all design systems specifies a minimum width for buttons, in this case we chose to keep the minimum width as 100px.